The International Office

 Prayer Space on Campus

 There is a chapel within the Christchurch Hospital (ground floor, Parkside) which is used as an interfaith prayer space.
+This space is available for use by UOC students.

 Learning support, ITS, library and research workshops are run on the Christchurch campus throughout the year.
 Biostatistics and computational biology consultancy for research students is also available.